ffbinaries/ffbinaries-node/readme.md

 });
 ```

-## Data source
+## Source of binaries

-The API backend is located at http://ffbinaries.com and is powered by this app: https://github.com/vot/ffbinaries-api
+The API backend *ffbinaries* connects to is located at http://ffbinaries.com.
+The code is located in [ffbinaries-api repo](https://github.com/vot/ffbinaries-api).

-The binaries are hosted on GitHub as releases of https://github.com/vot/ffbinaries-prebuilt repo.
+The binaries are hosted on GitHub as releases of [ffbinaries-prebuilt repo](https://github.com/vot/ffbinaries-prebuilt/releases).

-## TODO

-* global installs (-g to save globally) <!-- Linux/Mac: /usr/local/bin   Win: C:/ffmpeg -->
-* add preference to use JSON cache for offline installs (--prefer-cache)
-* [help needed] recompile all binaries (all platforms; with and without proprietary codes)